david-storm/yusaopeny/README.md

   https://ycloud.y.org/open-y-association-websites
 </p>
 <p align="center">
-  An open source platform for YMCAs, by YMCAs built on <a href="https://drupal.org">Drupal</a>.
+  An open-source platform for YMCAs, by YMCAs, built on <a href="https://drupal.org">Drupal</a>.
 </p>

 <p align="center">